Resolving disputes

 • getting independent legal advice from a Community Law Centre or by engaging a lawyer

-• seeking help from a relevant government department or agency – for example, the Registrar of Incorporated Societies, Ministry of Education, Ministry of Health, Human Rights Commission, or Te Puni Kokiri
+• seeking help from a relevant government department or agency – for example, the Registrar of Incorporated Societies, Ministry of Education, Ministry of Health, Human Rights Commission, or Te Puni Kokiri, or

 • employing a professional mediator or arbitrator.